Translate

 About the Bill

-The proposed legislation would bring a free prescription discount card program to New Hampshire.
+SB 647 would bring a free prescription discount card program to New Hampshire.
 This program would offer significant cost savings and nationwide pharmacy access to Granite Staters, without selling their personal data.
 It would also help local, independent pharmacies stay in business, while generating revenue for the state.
 By helping New Hampshire address rising prescription costs while putting the savings directly into the pockets of Granite Staters, this program benefits everyone.

 New Futures is working with AARP NH, the NH Alliance for Healthy Aging, and other non-partisan partner organizations to support this legislation.